 If learning Italian is on your bucket list, but you're put off by traditional learning methods based on grammar and textbooks, then you're going to love Italian Uncovered.
 This Italian course is based on the StoryLearning® method and will help you go from complete beginner to intermediate level, without getting bogged down in grammar and textbooks.

-I've based the course on my years of experience learning languages, and more recently, my Italian project, where I learned Italian in 3 months, by simply immersing myself in compelling and engaging content.
+I've based the course on my years of experience learning languages, and my Italian project, where I learned Italian in 3 months, by simply immersing myself in compelling and engaging content.

-If you'd like to learn Italian through my immersive, story-based method, then click here to sign up for more information about Italian Uncovered.
-You'll be the first to know when the course is released.
+If you'd like to learn Italian through my immersive, story-based method, then click here for more information and to try it out for yourself, for free.

 Dimitris is a language enthusiast who began with languages early and never stopped.
 He has combined his passion for language and culture with travel and has visited all seven continents and more than 100 countries.
 He blogs in his eight strongest languages on Yozzi.com, where he's not afraid to make mistakes and learn from others, and also encourages others to join him in practicing their writing skills in their target languages on the site.